 The main forecast Environmental benefits include:- Reduction of Green house gas emissions- Reduction of energy consumption - Saving of Natural resources- Contribution to sustainable waste management in terms of the recovery of the amount of glass cullet waste - Reuse of industrial waste (green scrap tiles).

-- Recycling of waste and saving of natural resources, reduction of energy consumption, reduction of GHG emissions. - Innovative structural ceramics produced with more than 70 wt% of recycled materials in ceramic tiles and obtained with similar or improved mechanical properties respect to state of the art products. - Contribution to the improvement of the European ceramic industry through the acquisition of the world leadership in waste-based ceramic materials, the widening of the ceramic products spectrum by including more sustainable ones in substitution to other materials, and the reduction of energy consumption of the milling and firing processes.
+- Recycling of waste and saving of natural resources, reduction of energy consumption, reduction of GHG emissions. - Achieved results go far beyond the initial target of 70%, reaching 85% of recycled material.
+This indutrial product obtaned the UNI Keymark.- Contribution to the improvement of the European ceramic industry through the acquisition of the world leadership in waste-based ceramic materials, the widening of the ceramic products spectrum by including more sustainable ones in substitution to other materials, and the reduction of energy consumption of the milling and firing processes.

 Partners and coordinatorList Map

 |CONSORZIO UNIVERSITARIO PER LA GESTIONE DEL CENTRO DI RICERCA E||Italy|

 |MINERALI INDUSTRIALI SRL||Italy|